AkuSarma/Calculator/readme.md

 # <h1 style="text-align:center">Calculator</h1>

-<p>It's a full functioning calculator with a converster app made using python and kivy framework</p>
+<p>It's a full functioning calculator with a converter app made using python and kivy framework</p>

 - - -